MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Plugins.md

    - Select **Solutions**.
    - Open the **Permit Management** solution.

-1. Find the values of the Permit table Status Reason columns.
+1. Find the values of the Permit table Status Reason column.

    - In the **Objects** pane on the left-hand side expand **Tables** then expand **Permit** table.